Major Problem Report Template

-Many organizations struggle to differ between problems and incidents, and the ITIL methodology aims at clarifying the difference between the two Incident vs Problem: A problem refers to the unknown cause of one or more incidents.
+Many organizations struggle to differentiate between problems and incidents, and the ITIL methodology aims at clarifying the difference between the two incidents vs Problem: A problem refers to the unknown cause of one or more incidents.
 To use a simple analogy: If a problem is like a disease, then the incidents are the symptoms.

 8 Steps to Resolve an ITIL Problem

-Whenever the service desk encounters a major problem within its systems, there are eight steps which it needs to perform in order to resolve the problem –
+Whenever the service desk encounters a major problem within its systems, there are eight steps that it needs to perform in order to resolve the problem –

 Since each user fills in a service request a bit differently, it is important to categorize them as they come in.
 This will help in modeling the incidents, which will allow the service desk to collate as many incidents into one major problem and solve it.
 It is possible to have more than one category.
-For example: Main category is “Communication”, whilst the secondary one is “Desk Phone”.
+For example, the Main category is “Communication”, whilst the second one is “Desk Phone”.